markgossa/MessageBus/README.md

     {
         public async Task HandleAsync(IMessageContext<AircraftLeftRunway> context)
         {
-            // Publish an event from an IEvent e.g. AircraftReachedGate var aircraftReachedGateEvent = new AircraftReachedGate { AirlineId = context.Message.RunwayId };
+            // Publish an event from an IEvent e.g. AircraftReachedGate.
+Label is set to AircraftReachedGate. var aircraftReachedGateEvent = new AircraftReachedGate { AirlineId = context.Message.RunwayId };
             await context.PublishAsync(new Message<IEvent>(aircraftReachedGateEvent));

             // Publish an event from a string await context.PublishAsync(new Message<IEvent>("Hello world!"));

-            // Publish a command from an ICommand e.g. StartEngines var startEnginesCommand = new StartEngines { EngineId = context.Message.Destination };
+            // Publish a command from an ICommand e.g. StartEngines.
+Label is set to StartEngines. var startEnginesCommand = new StartEngines { EngineId = context.Message.Destination };
             await context.SendAsync(new Message<ICommand>(startEnginesCommand));